Chaklader/SignalSyncPro/papers/PAPER_2.md

 selection has flipped.

 **Constraint Satisfaction:** Generated counterfactuals must be realistic—we enforce bounds on each state dimension matching feasible ranges observed during training.
-Queue lengths must be non-negative integers, waiting times non-negative, phase durations within valid ranges, and categorical features (phase ID, bus presence) must take valid discrete values.
+Detector occupancy must be binary (0 or 1), bus waiting times non-negative and normalized, phase durations within valid ranges (0-1 normalized), and categorical features (phase encodings, bus presence) must take valid discrete values.
 After each gradient step, we project the perturbed state back onto the feasible set.

 **Multiple Counterfactuals:** For each original state, we generate counterfactuals for all alternative actions, producing a complete set of decision boundaries.
 For a state where Continue was chosen, we generate counterfactuals